Vermont Car Insurance Laws

 Vermont requires all motorists in the state to carry car insurance to be considered a legal driver.
 Proof of insurance must also be carried when you are behind the wheel and must be shown at the request of law enforcement officials.
 Read on to find out more about Vermont’s car insurance requirements and coverage options you can add to boost your protection levels.

-|Uninsured/Underinsured Motorist Coverage 50/100/10|
+|Uninsured/Underinsured Motorist Coverage: 50/100/10|

-Liability insurance in Vermont
+Liability coverage in Vermont

 Liability coverage is legally required in Vermont and goes toward paying for injuries, property damage, and lost wages that you cause to another driver or their passengers.
-The coverage limits are determined by each individual state and normally split into three categories.
+The coverage limits are determined by each individual state and are normally split into three categories.
 In Vermont, the minimum is listed as 25/50/10.

 Uninsured/underinsured motorist coverage in Vermont

 Uninsured/underinsured motorist coverage is legally required in Vermont.
 It goes toward paying for injuries and lost wages that you oryour passengers may incur at the hands of an uninsured/underinsured driver who is at fault.
 Unlike many states, Vermont’s uninsured/underinsured motorist bodily injury limits are higher than the state’s liability limits.
 The minimum is listed as 50/100/10.

 A car insurance limit is simply the maximum dollar amount that your insurance company will provide in the event of a claim.
 These limits are determined by each individual state.
 In Vermont, both liability and uninsured/underinsured motorist coverage limits are split into three categories: bodily injury per person, bodily injury per accident, and property damage.

 These categories are explained in detail below.